bormaxi8080/starred/README.md

 ## JavaScript

+- [danny0838/webscrapbook](https://github.com/danny0838/webscrapbook) - A browser extension that captures web pages to local device or backend server for future retrieval, organization, annotation, and edit.
+This project inherits from legacy Firefox add-on ScrapBook X.
+- [ternera/exif-viewer](https://github.com/ternera/exif-viewer) - A browser extension to display EXIF data of images directly on web pages.
 - [gologinapp/gologin](https://github.com/gologinapp/gologin) - REST API provides programmatic access to GoLogin App.
 Create a new browser profile, get a list of all browser profiles, add a browser profile and runnig
 - [hotheadhacker/no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
 Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.
 - [KuroLabs/stegcloak](https://github.com/KuroLabs/stegcloak) - Hide secrets with invisible characters in plain text securely using passwords 🧙🏻‍♂️⭐
 - [bluewave-labs/Checkmate](https://github.com/bluewave-labs/Checkmate) - Checkmate is an open-source, self-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real-time with beautiful visualizations.
+Don't be shy, join here:
 - [jsdom/jsdom](https://github.com/jsdom/jsdom) - A JavaScript implementation of various web standards, for use with Node.js
 - [tegridydev/python-OSINT-notebook](https://github.com/tegridydev/python-OSINT-notebook) - a rough written "guide" compiled from years of ADHD brain notes - enjoy
 - [29fulcrum/DiscordOSINT](https://github.com/29fulcrum/DiscordOSINT) -